 Are you watching the paranoia-inducing television show “Mr. Robot” on USA Network?
 Universal Cable Productions green-lighted season 2 before the first episode aired.
-For a good reason, too; the show is not brainless fodder; it’s actually thought-provoking.
+For a good reason, too; the show is not brainless fodder but thought-provoking.

 Couple that scene with an earlier one, in which we see Ray consoling a badly beaten man (a computer programmer and former worker) while his family cowers in the background.
-Those two scenes communicate the message that people exploit vulnerable people for their own gain.
+Those two scenes convey that people exploit vulnerable people for their own gain.

 “What you care about controls you”

-It appears, however, the programmer is no longer useful to Ray.
-He doesn’t have the necessary skill-set for Ray to get his bitcoin business functioning again.
-At the scene’s end, we see Ray talking to a man who appears to be the muscle of the company.
+It appears, however, the programmer is no longer helpful to Ray.
+He doesn’t have the necessary skill set for Ray to get his Bitcoin business functioning again.
+At the scene’s end, we see Ray talking to a man who appears to be the company’s muscle.
 He tells the man, paraphrasing here, there’s no way to beat the skills into the man.

-From this moment, we’re led to believe Ray needs new talent and that talent may lie in Elliot.
-Ray has stalked Elliot, since the first episode of this season.
-After finding one of Elliott’s journals, it appears Ray may have learned how to exploit Elliot’s talent.
+From this moment, we’re led to believe Ray needs new talent, and that talent may lie in Elliot.
+Ray has stalked Elliot since the first episode of this season.
+After finding one of Elliott’s journals, Ray may have learned how to exploit Elliot’s talent.

 Aside: Elliot is a computer hacker extraordinaire and knows how to erase his own digital footprints, but he leaves a physical paper trail?
 Oh, the irony.

-There’s no indication in the series, thus far, Ray knows Elliot is skilled at computer hacking.
+There’s no indication in the series; thus far, Ray knows Elliot is skilled at computer hacking.
 Nor does he know Elliott is a victim of his own mind.
 None of this activity appears to happen on screen, anyway.
 The only indication we get that Ray may know a little bit about Elliot is at the end of episode two.
 Why did Elliot ignore him after speaking with him at length the night before?
-Whatever information Ray has gleaned; it seems he intends to use it for his benefit.
+Whatever information Ray has gleaned, he intends to use it for his benefit.

-Ray, it seems here, represents an encapsulated view of society as a whole.
+Ray, it seems here, represents an encapsulated view of society.

 One of the flaws (faulty law) in human behavior is our desire to exploit human vulnerabilities to control another’s will.
 It is more than just a brain defect in some that cause humans to turn another into their lab assistant, Igor, to create a Frankenstein to do bidding.

 This cultivating of vulnerabilities for later exploitation begins at birth.
-What’s more, it’s has been a way of life for 5 millennia.
+Moreover, it has been a way of life for 5 millennia.

-Our F-Society, built on nothing but consumption, creates individuals with the express desire to break them soon after they leave the womb.
+Our F-Society, built on nothing but consumption, creates individuals who desire to break them soon after they leave the womb.
 By the time they are of adult age, they’re dependent on everything outside of them.
 They never mature beyond the mentality of a rebellious teenager.
 They know there’s something wrong, but they’re powerless to fix it.

-Instead of getting recharged, however, they end up energizing the very thing they looked towards to get high.
+Instead of getting recharged, however, they energize what they seek to get high.
 What we pay attention to expands, what we neglect, shrinks, also known as Thermal expansion.
 This natural law has real-life implications.
-For example, when someone pays you a compliment – you get heated, maybe blush a bit – that’s heat transfer that causes expansion.
-The slang term is “gas up,” “puff up,” and it means they’re animating what is outside of them.
+For example, when someone compliments you – you get heated, maybe blush a bit – that heat transfer causes expansion.
+The slang term is “gas up” or “puff up,” meaning they’re animating what is outside them.

 They’ve been carefully taught to give their power to institutions, traditions, and people.
 Then there’s nothing left inside to reboot their own internal operating system.
 No one taught them how to turn their attention inward.

-This human design flaw is not innate – it comes as a result of a “virus” transmitted via an external operant conditioning (reward and punishment) system.
-The system is flawed – but all it requires to operate is the subject’s belief in it.
-Despite the number of disciples and the amount of time spent working under this system.
+This human design flaw is not innate – it comes from a “virus” transmitted via an external operant conditioning (reward and punishment) system.
+The system is flawed – but all it requires is the subject’s belief in it.
+Despite the number of disciples and the time spent working under this system.
 We do have the power to override it and return to our original programming.

 Enter Angela Moss (Portia Doubleday), the outlier.